cellml/libcellml/docs/reference/sectionB_elements.rst

 .. container:: issue-unit-optional-attribute

-   2. A :code:`unit` element MAY contain any of the following unprefixed
+   2. A :code:`unit` element MAY contain any of the following attributes:
-      attributes:

       .. container:: issue-unit-prefix